 Your Must-Haves

 Many of us have make-or-break factors regarding what our home is equipped with.
 When looking to move, this is a key thing to consider, as you don’t want to pay for a house you don’t love.
-Perhaps one of your must-haves is main floor laundry – when looking at homes, tell your Realtor this is a must-have as it will help narrow the search considerably.
+Perhaps one of your must-haves is main floor laundry – when looking at homes, tell your agent this is a must-have as it will help narrow the search considerably.
 Besides, the last thing you want is to move into a house that doesn’t have the one or two specific features that are important to you.

 More to Explore